Housekeeping Coordinator Job Description

 There are not any specific education requirements to become a traditional housekeeper.
 The employee should just have experience cleaning and using household cleaning tools and products.
 Housekeeping coordinators should at least have a high school diploma, or a college degree in hospitality management, because they will be supervising other employees and their tasks.

-Housekeepers traditionally earn an hourly wage that averaged $10.41 in 2008.
-That same year, housekeeping coordinators earned an average of $16.34.
-The need for housekeepers is expected to increase only by 5 percent between 2008 and 2018.
+Housekeepers traditionally earn an hourly wage that averaged $13.47 in 2020.
+That same year, housekeeping coordinators earned an average of $21.87.
+The need for housekeepers is expected to decrease 1 percent between 2018 and 2028.
 The reason behind the slow growth is that housekeeping is a steady industry, and companies will traditionally require the same amount of cleaning staff.